HomeGuidesCivic

 The VSA light connection

 If the check engine light is paired with the VSA light, it’s usually because the systems share sensors — an engine fault can disable VSA as a precaution.
 Fix the engine code first and the VSA light typically clears with it.
+For the Civic-specific triggers (battery work, wheel-speed sensor) and reset steps, see the Honda Civic VSA light guide.

 What to do